 -

-Prepare the required documents (see complete list below).
+Gather your technical documentation - Prepare the required documents (see complete list below).
 Include FCC, CE, or similar certificates if your device has them.

 -

-Generate a web page with the device's technical information, declaration of conformity, and supporting documents according to SUBTEL specifications.
+Create your compliance page - Generate a web page with the device's technical information, declaration of conformity, and supporting documents according to SUBTEL specifications.

 -

-Create a QR code that points to your compliance page.
+Generate the QR code - Create a QR code that points to your compliance page.
 The code must meet size and format specifications.

 -

-Incorporate the QR code in your box or packaging design, in a visible and scannable location.
+Include the QR on your packaging - Incorporate the QR code in your box or packaging design, in a visible and scannable location.

 -

-With the QR on your packaging, you can legally import and sell in Chile.
+Commercialize in compliance with regulations - With the QR on your packaging, you can legally import and sell in Chile.

 Sounds complicated?
 At Certificación Telecom we do all this for you.
 Just send us your documentation and we take care of the rest: we create your page, generate the QR, and deliver files ready for printing.